Introducing the 2021 Wichita Eagle high school baseball All-Metro team

 Brock Toothaker, Clearwater senior shortstop

 Clearwater had an uphill road to reach the Class 4A state tournament, but the Indians were able to climb it all the way to the state semifinals thanks to their senior shortstop.
 Toothaker delivered the best season of his career, as he finished with a .463 batting average, 10 extra-base hits, 19 RBI’s, 36 runs scored and 29 stolen bases.
-The Butler Community College signee helped Clearwater (15-9) upset the top seed at regionals to go to state, then pull off another first-round upset of Mulvane for an eventual fourth-place finish.
-Toothaker was voted a first team all-state pick in Class 4A and was also first team all-league in the AV-CTL Div.
-IV.

-“He just had an exceptional year for us at the plate and defensively playing short for us,” Clearwater coach Jess Tracy said.
-“But beyond the statistical stuff, he was just a great leader for us and a big energy guy for our team.
-He really was irreplacable to our team and I can’t say enough how much of a fantastic year he had for us.
-It all really came together for Brock this season on the field and off the field.
-We couldn’t have made our run without him.”
+He’s a Butler Community College signee.

 Drake Unrein, Bishop Carroll senior catcher